WWE Rumors: Triple H vs. Seth Rollins And Return Of The Rock at WrestleMania 33

 — NBC Sports (@NBCSports) March 23, 2017

 As for the Rock, “The People’s Champ” has appeared in every WrestleMania event since WrestleMania 27.
-In some of these events he has appeared as a host, in others as a guest during in-ring segments, and in others he has even wrestled John Cena and Erick Rowan.
+In some of these events he has appeared as a host, in others as a guest during in-ring segments, and in others, he has even wrestled John Cena and Erick Rowan.
 A couple of weeks ago, the Rock hinted that he would be appearing in this year’s event during a Twitter exchange with Eric LeGrand.

 @TheRock @HBO @BallersHBO Going to be awesome.
 Hope to see you in Orlando in a few weeks